xJon/The-1.7.10-Pack/README.md

 - Mention if the problem occurs on client and or server.
 - Mention if you're using Optifine.
 If you do, please check that you have the latest version of it.
 - Be descriptive, and tell all the information you have.
 From when did the problem start, to what you estimate made the problem.
+- Be sure you're using the original Technic Launcher in the latest version, and not a cracked one.
 - Double check for Herobrine.

 #####If you have a suggestion: